gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/threestatebox.md

 | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | `Space` or `Enter` | Cycle throght the states (checked to un-checked and vice-versa).
 It also emits `ThreeStateBoxEvents::on_status_changed(...)` event with the `state` parameter, the current state of the threestatebox.
 It has the same action clicking the threestatebox with the mouse. |

-Aditionally, `Alt`+**letter or number** will have the same action (even if the threestatebox does not have a focus) if that letter or nunber was set as a hot-key for a threestatebox via its caption.
+Additionally, `Alt`+**letter or number** will have the same action (even if the threestatebox does not have a focus) if that letter or number was set as a hot-key for a threestatebox via its caption.

 ## Example